Master These 4 Deadly Pickleball Volley Shots to Dominate the Kitchen in 2025

 Understanding Defensive vs. Offensive Volleys

-Before diving into the specific techniques, it’s important to understand the strategic difference between defensive and offensive volleys:
+Before diving into the specific techniques, it’s important to understand the strategic difference between defensive and offensive volleys.
+Defensive volleys are your safety net when the ball comes at you below net height; offensive volleys are your point-winning shots when you get the right opportunity.

 What’s brilliant about mastering all four types is that you’ll always have the right response, whether you’re under pressure or in position to attack.